Bachat4King/Api-Testing-Python/README.md

 # Api-Testing-Python
-Api testing using requests library
+Api testing using requests and pytests libraries